Cragady/gtn-demo/README.md

 * Ad below where stories end? (above button to click for more stories)
 * Title for pic stories over the pic?
 * Pics for every story?
 Just smaller pics for the non leading stories and larger pics for the previous head banner stories?
 * Needs more "happening" on landing page.
-A little more flash, but in a minute amount
+A little more flash, but in a minute amount.
+* Background needed?
+* Ads at bottom of article pages instead of throughout article
+* Clear end of article (avoids tricking user to keep on scrolling for story that isn't there)

 ## Database implementations